tobeva/tobeva.com/content/about/experience/videogames/_index.md

 implement.

 I was also responsible making sure the game was playable every day.
 If the daily build failed for any reason I had to track it down.
-This was somtimes fun and sometimes nerve-wracking.
+This was sometimes fun and sometimes nerve-wracking.

 {{< imgproc guitar-hero-game Resize "512x" >}}